Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

+#PORTFOLIO
+Welcome to my portfolio.I am Emmanuel Agyemang an Msc International Economics student at the universite de Orleans.The below projects hightlight some of my skills and experiences

-# Customer Retention Analysis — SQL and Power BI
+# I.Customer Retention Analysis — SQL and Power BI

 Reducing bank customer churn by turning two messy spreadsheet exports into a clean data model and two focused Power BI dashboards.